Temples of The Church of Jesus Christ of Latter-day Saints

 The temple’s original artwork includes “Oh, Ye Mountains High” by Utah artist Josh Clare, “His Sheep May Safely Graze” by Wyoming artist Grant Redden and “Sentinels of Hidden Lake” by Wyoming artist Jim Wilcox.

-2. "Groundbreaking Date Announced for Helena Montana Temple," The Church of Jesus Christ of Latter-day Saints News Release, 9 Jun.
+- "Montanans Break Ground for Helena Temple," The Church of Jesus Christ of Latter-day Saints News Release, 21 Jun.
 2021.